Jacob-Aldrich/G8-DX1138-IAP/README.txt

 # 4. Explore

-The outdoor world uses four explorable **10x10 chunks** around the home area.
+The outdoor world contains **five 10x10 chunks** arranged in a cross formation.

 The player is displayed as: